dataloop-ai/dtlpy-documentation/tutorials/model_management/introduction/chapter.md

 # Model Management

 ## Quick overview
-Dataloop's model management allows machine learning engineers to manage their research and production processes in one centralized place.
+Dataloop's model management centralizes model research and production processes for machine learning engineers in one place.

-Models are run using a combination of Packages, Datasets, and Artifacts.

-Model architectures are pushed to the cloud via Packages.
-Packages are bundles of code that contain the codebase required for the model to run.
-Datasets will include the images being used for training or inference, and they also indicate which images are included within a dataset subset (e.g. train/validation/test, or dividing your datset in other ways to achieve specific model training objectives).

-Models can come from ready-to-go packages of open source algorithms (e.g. ResNet, Yolo).
-Models can also be created from pre-trained models for fine-tuning or transfer learning.
+Models can be installed from pre-trained open source model architectures (e.g.ResNet, YOLO).
+These models can also be fine-tuned on custom datasets on the Dataloop platform.

-You can also upload your own models and compare model performance by viewing training metrics.
+You can also upload your own models or and compare model performance through the model metrics interface.

-All models can be integrated into the Dataloop platform, connected to the UI via buttons or slots, or added to pipelines.

 ## Introduction